adouz/react-bootcamp/README.md

 index.js: represents the entry file for the entire exercise.
 README.md: contains exercise instructions.

-Every exercise falls into one or multiple categories of react main concepts or others that we think front-end developers should know!
+Every exercise falls into one or multiple categories of React.js main concepts or others that we think front-end developers should know!

 **Please take your time of understanding every concept and how it works before writing the answer!**